LucianoAAP/webchat/README.md

 # Getting started

+## Prerequisites

-This project requires Node.js and MongoDB.
+This project requires the "NPM" package and MongoDB

 ## Installation